 - Have three letters of recommendation from professionals in the fields of psychology, rehabilitation, or a related discipline sent directly to the Graduate School that will support the student's request for admission and address the student's academic skills, personal attributes, strengths, and/or limitations. - Submit a completed M.R.C application and a letter that requests acceptance into the M.R.C.
 Program.
 Students should state their academic goals and interests. - Submit verbal and quantitative scores on the Graduate Record Examination (GRE). - Appear for an interview with the M.R.C.
-Admissions Committee prior to acceptance into the program.

-Applicants who are admitted will be placed in the unconditional admission status if they meet one of the following:

-- a.
-A minimum undergraduate cumulative grade point average of 2.75 (or 3.00 on the last 60 hours), and a cumulative score of at least 290 on the combined verbal and quantitative sections of the GRE, or - A minimum undergraduate cumulative grade point average of 3.00 (or 3.25 on the last 60 hours), and a cumulative score of at least 290 on the combined verbal and quantitative sections of the GRE, or - c.
-Unconditional admission to the Graduate School, a minimum score of 290 on the combined verbal and quantitative sections of the GRE, and a minimum cumulative graduate grade point average of 3.00 on 12 or more semester hours with no more than one course with a grade of "C" and no grade less than a "C"
+Admissions Committee prior to acceptance into the program. - 1.
+Unconditional Admission Status.
+Academic proficiency for unconditional admission may be established through satisfaction of either of the following criteria: - A minimum cumulative undergraduate grade point average of 3.00 (or 3.25 on the last 60 hours of undergraduate work) and a minimum cumulative score of 290 on the combined verbal and quantitative sections of the GRE, Or - b.
+Unconditional admission to the Graduate School, a cumulative score of at least 290 on the combined verbal and quantitative sections of the GRE and a minimum cumulative graduate grade point average of 3.25 on 12 or more hours with no grade less than a "B." - 2.
+Conditional Admission Status.
+Academic proficiency for conditional admission may be established through satisfaction of either of the following criteria: - A minimum cumulative undergraduate grade point average of 2.75 (or 3.00 on the last 60 hours of undergraduate work) and a cumulative score of at least 290 on the combined verbal and quantitative sections of the GRE, Or - b.
+Unconditional admission to the Graduate School and a minimum cumulative graduate grade point average of 3.00 on 12 or more semester hours with no more than one course with a grade of "C" and no grade less than a "C." GRE scores may be required.